 A sample of a Custom Editor Options DLL is provided in the editor_extensions/custom_option_example directory together with a run script.
 The sample adds a custom toolbar icon, a few menu options, a custom dialog and implements custom actions for the added items.

-and custom run-time dialogs with an application-specific logic.
+interaction, object selection and custom run-time dialogs with

 The module has access to a complete GLG API, both the Standard and Extended, making it possible to implement a complete application integrated with the GLG Graphics Builder or HMI Configurator.
 The application will function in the editor's Run mode, while the Edit mode may be used for editing the application's drawing.